 Get fast results

-Another thing is that compared to SEO (which requires you to do tons of on and off-page strategies and takes quite some time before seeing results) on Google Ads, you can see quick results of your marketing efforts.
+Another advantage is that compared to SEO (which requires you to do thorough research and the application of on and off-page strategies which can take quite some time before seeing results), Google Ads will give you quicker results from your marketing efforts.

 As long as you’re following Google’s Advertising Policies, your HVAC company’s Ad campaigns will be easily approved in just a few business days!
 Give it a few weeks to gather and analyze enough data about your potential customers and you will see reports of how well your ads are performing.